flotiq/gatsby-source-flotiq/README.md

             includeTypes: ['contettype1', 'contettype2', ... ], //(optional) List of used contenttypes identified by API Name.
 If ommitted, all content types will be synchronized.
 Make sure to include all referenced content types as well
             objectLimit: 100000, //optional, limit number of objects for every type
             timeout: 5000, //optional
-            resolveMissingRelations: true //optional, if the limit of objects is small some of the objects in relations could not be obtained from server, it this option is true they will be obtained as the graphQL queries in project would be resolved, if false, the missing object would resolve to null
+            resolveMissingRelations: true, //optional, if the limit of objects is small some of the objects in relations could not be obtained from server, it this option is true they will be obtained as the graphQL queries in project would be resolved, if false, the missing object would resolve to null
+            resolveMediaFile: false //optional, should media files be cached and be available for gatsby-image and gatsby-sharp
         },
     },
   ],